 The world can fall apart, but the bun will stay on.

 That’s Chemical love to me these days.

-Further down the development of a perfume extract, creamy ylang-ylang mixed with lactonic-gourmand whiffs of Baileys thickens the opulence: Chemical love seduces in a way of 1970ies, too.
+Further down the development of a perfume extract, creamy ylang-ylang mixed with lactonic-gourmand whiffs of Baileys thickens the opulence: Chemical love seduces in a way of the 1970ies, too.

 A suggestion of sinfulness, in all the things I try to do right – that’s what I need these days, too.

-The inspiration for the perfume was Scarface movie, directed by Brian de Palma in 1983.
-But that’s how Sharon Stone must have smelled in another gangster movie also grasping in 1970ies era – Scorcese’s Casino.
+The inspiration for the perfume was the Scarface movie, directed by Brian de Palma in 1983.
+But that’s how Sharon Stone must have smelled in another gangster movie also grasping in the 1970ies era – Scorcese’s Casino.

 Sweet, creamy, opulent.
 A flower with a touch of cocaine and Baileys.